BrownieO/mari0-2/README.md

 Currently, the first world of Super Mario Bros and the level editor are working.
 However, the software is still in the iteration phase.
 Do not use it for production yet.

-- Download the latest release [here](https://github.com/BrownieO/mari0-2/releases).
+- Download the latest release [here](https://github.com/BrownieO/mari0-2/releases)
-- Check the [wiki](https://github.com/BrownieO/mari0-2/wiki) to start contibuting.
+- Check the [wiki](https://github.com/BrownieO/mari0-2/wiki) to start contibuting
-- External tools for content creation are available [here](https://github.com/BrownieO/mari0-2-utilities).
+- External tools for content creation are available [here](https://github.com/BrownieO/mari0-2-utilities)
+- Read the AI declaration [here](AI-DECLARATION.md)

 Developed for LÖVE 11.5